uiceds/project-triples/manuscript.md

   <strong>Figure 14:</strong> Correlation matrix created using CO2_Emitted/Fuel_Usage_Rate as a dependent variable.
 </p>

 However, we also see a suspiciously perfect match between the actual and predicted values when CO2_Emitted/Fuel_Usage_Rate is used as the dependent variable.
-The $R^2$ value for this decision tree was 0.999987, which is an even higher value than the original $R^2$ value.
+The $R^2$ value for this decision tree was 0.999987, which is slightly higher value than the original $R^2$ value.
 The RMSE value, however, was the highest of all three decision trees at 9.193469.
 This is a very large deviation from the previous RMSE values, both of which were less than 1.
 <p align="center">
   <img src="images/Actual_Predicted_CO2_Emissions_Fuel.png" alt="Actual vs predicted values using CO2_Emitted/Fuel_Usage_Rate as a dependent variable" width="600px">
   <br>